IBMPredictiveAnalytics/STATS_REGRESS_PLOT/Readme.md

 # STATS REGRESS PLOT
 ## Plots useful in assessing regression relationships
- This package provides plots that may be useful in assessi
+ This package provides plots that may be useful in assessing relationships between variables.
+Scatterplots or categorical plots are produced depending on the variable measurement levels.
+Options include fit lines, binning, paneling, and bordered boxplots on scatters.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 20 or later
+- IBM SPSS Statistics 20 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for Python.

+Note: For users with IBM SPSS Statistics version 21 or higher, the STATS REGRESS PLOT extension is installed as part of IBM SPSS Statistics-Essentials for Python.

 ---
 Installation intructions